cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 ```
 [image]

-Enter the username and password in argoCD and click on SIGN IN.
+Enter the username `admin` and password in argoCD and click on SIGN IN.
 [image]

 Here is our ArgoCD Dashboard.